 In the Lifetime of the Buddha

-The young man was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and rejected him as his teacher, declaring that he would become a Buddha himself.
+The young man was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, declaring that he would become a Buddha himself.
 Devadatta’s pattern of bad behavior following this led to the earth opening and swallowing him into the depths of hell.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.